Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Fixed syntax errors in russain language tooltips
 - Various fixes in the options menu
 - Wild animals will play selection sounds when selected
+- Neutral buildings and resources will play selection sounds when selected

 Maps: